The Internal Revenue Service continues to roll out processing for most federal income tax returns.

 With this, most taxpayers can file their federal income tax returns for the 2013 tax season.
-Most of the remaining forms will be available for processing by the first week in March.
+Most of the remaining forms will be available for processing by the first week of March.
 I’ll post those details as soon as they become available.

 This is, of course, part of a series of delays which kicked off with a late filing season.
-The delays can be traced to the last minute tax deal, the American Taxpayer Relief Act (ATRA), passed by Congress on January 2.
+The delays can be traced to the last-minute tax deal, the American Taxpayer Relief Act (ATRA), passed by Congress on January 2.